 - Strong communication skills to convey ideas and opinions clearly

-- Ability to work independently or as part of a team, depending on need
+- Ability to work independently or as part of a team, depending on the need

 - Excellent written and verbal communication skills